onewland/gomud/README.markdown

 Run `go build` in the base directory of gomud.

 ## Usage
+Redis must be running on a standard port and have at least 4 DBs.
+Right now, DB 3 is used and this is not configurable.

 On the first run, use `./gomud -seed`.
 This command flushes the database and then sets up defaults in "seed.go".
 From then on, a plain run of `./gomud` or `./gomud -load` will load the current state of